Call Us: 800-380-5040

-As a financial professional, you have done everything right.
-You have hosted seminars and webinars, filmed tv spots, recorded radio shows, sent out email campaigns, and scheduled social media posts.
-Now, you are overwhelmed with leads!
-It’s not a bad problem to have, but where do you even begin?
+As a financial advisor, you’ve done everything right.
+You hosted seminars and webinars, filmed tv spots, recorded radio shows, sent out email campaigns, and scheduled social media posts.
+Now, you’re overwhelmed with leads!
+It’s not a bad problem to have, but where do you even begin with lead conversion?

 Know Your Target Market

 This is the time that you need to analyze who qualifies as an ideal client or who is in your client base.
-Once you have established the ideal client, choose to engage with the leads that match that criteria first.
-Then, move to the leads that are have similar qualifications.
+Once you have established the ideal client, choose to engage with the leads that match those criteria first.
+Then, move to the leads that have similar qualifications.
+“Lead conversion” doesn’t mean “lead buckshot;” highlight potential leads who best fit your skills and most need your particular assistance.

 First Three Seconds

-The first impression with your client will set the tone for the rest of your relationship with them.
-The first three seconds are crucial in showcasing to your client what they will receive by working with you, compared to a different financial professional.
-This is a good time to reflect on how you can set the bar in the first three seconds of interacting with your lead.
+This first impression with your client will set the tone for the rest of your relationship with them.
+The first three seconds are crucial in showcasing to your client what they will receive by working with you, compared to a different financial advisor.
+This is a good time to reflect on how you can set the bar.
+Practice your opening and have it down pat before every first interaction.
+You don’t need to have the entire conversation scripted out — that’ll appear rehearsed and boilerplate, which it would be — but know the beats you want to hit and how you want to hit them tonally.
+Impact’s Chief Marketing Officer Alex House recommends emphasizing friendliness and value when engaging with prospects.

 Keep Your Promises